awanmbandi/realworld-microservice-project/README.md

                 - Default password: **`admin`**
              - Click on `Projects`
              - Click on `Create New Project`
-                - Project display name: `NodeJS-WebApp-Project`
+                - Project key: `NodeJS-WebApp-Project`
-                - Display key: `NodeJS-WebApp-Project`
+                - Display name: `NodeJS-WebApp-Project`
               - Click on `Set Up`
-                - Click on `Locally`
                 - Token Name ``NodeJS-WebApp-SonarQube-Token``
                 - **NOTE:** *Copy the TOKEN and SAVE somwhere on your NodePad*
               - Click on `Generate`